Piet Retief Delegation massacre: Motives

-The attack is thought to have been premeditated, and it was unlikely that Dingane was going to concede the land through treaty in the first place since he believed that the land was divinely inherited, despite the agreement.
+The attack is thought to have been premeditated, and it was unlikely that Dingane was going to concede the land through treaty in the first place as he believed the land was divinely inherited, despite the agreement.
 As for the rationale behind his attack, there is no single reason, but a multitude of reasons.

-One of the most popular reasons given by historians is that Dingane felt threatened because he had gotten news that Voortrekkers that had recently ousted Mzilikazi from the Transvaal region through conquest.
+One of the most popular reasons given by historians is that Dingane felt threatened because he had received news that Voortrekkers that had recently ousted Mzilikazi from the Transvaal region through conquest.
 The fact that Retief had sent Dingane letters alluding to the expulsion of Mzilikazi which could easily be interpreted as a veiled threat did not help Dingane as seeing the Voortrekkers as being genuine.

 It is likely that he saw Retief and the settlers with him coming into the land as an invasion.
 He feared that he could possibly share the same fate if he did not take a pre-emptive strike against the Voortrekkers.
 There was also reports that the Voortrekkers were encircling around the settlement of Mgungundlovu, which was interpreted as being a reconnaissance.

 Another reason given is that Dingane's sending Retief and his band out to retrieve the stolen cattle was actually a strategic move to see whether or not Retief could be trusted.
 According to Dingane's intelligence officers, he did not give back all the cattle that he had gotten from Sekonyela.

 A reason cited by a few scholars is that is Dingane was also promised horses and guns, along with the return of his cattle.
 When Retief returned to give Dingane his cattle, he did not give him any guns or horses.
-Regardless of which event influenced Dingane to take this action, it is very clear that he grew to distrust the Voortrekkers and the other settlers.